ray-project/ray/doc/source/tune.rst

 Examples
 --------

-You can find a list of examples `using Ray Tune and its various features here <https://github.com/ray-project/ray/tree/master/python/ray/tune/examples>`__, including examples using Keras, TensorFlow, and Population-Based Training.
+You can find a list of examples `using Tune and its various features here <https://github.com/ray-project/ray/tree/master/python/ray/tune/examples>`__, including examples using Keras, TensorFlow, and Population-Based Training.